PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

         return super.onPreferenceTreeClick(preference)
     }
 ```
-- I have taken this just to show it as demo and I can add a few more navigation graphs that would make the app further scalable.
+- I have taken this just to show it as a demo and I can add a few more navigation graphs that would make the app further scalable.
 For instance , currently we have a **LoginActivity** and a **RegistrationActivity** .But the role of the **RegistrationActivity** is just to replace the fragment which is **RegistrationFragment**.
-We can get rid of the two activities and replace them by just one activity let's call it **AuthenticationActivity** and convert the **LoginActivity** to a fragment.
+We can get rid of the two activities and replace them by just one activity, let's call it **AuthenticationActivity** and convert the **LoginActivity** to a fragment.
 - So now you will have just one Activity and on top of that you will have two fragments that can be added in another navigation graph.
 <br>

 # **2.5 Migration from Dagger to Hilt**
 - We will start off with a <font color="green"> @Singleton</font> component and then later migrate activities and fragments
-- I propose we migrate the Login and Registeration first and then move towards inner fragments and during the migration I'll remove all   <font color="green">@Component</font> and  <font color="green">@Subcomponent</font> interfaces and annotate all modules with  <font color="green">@InstallIn</font>.
+- I propose we migrate the Login and Registration first and then move towards inner fragments and during the migration I'll remove all   <font color="green">@Component</font> and  <font color="green">@Subcomponent</font> interfaces and annotate all modules with  <font color="green">@InstallIn</font>.
 - After the migration, all Application/Activity/Fragment/View classes will be annotated with  <font color="green">@AndroidEntryPoint</font> and any code instantiating or propagating components shall be removed.

      ![Injection Flow](InjectionFlow.jpg)